-When it comes to body composition testing and analysis, most people would think of body fat percentages right away.
-Yet today’s BIA (bioelectrical impedance analysis) devices do so much more than just gauge the amount of body fat you carry.
+When it comes to body composition testing and analysis, most people instantly think of body fat percentages and muscle mass .
+Yet today’s medical BIA (bioelectrical impedance analysis) devices do so much more than just measure body fat and muscle mass.

-For body composition devices using Direct Segmental Multifrequency-BIA technology (DSM-BIA), you can also track other valuable outputs like your skeletal muscle mass, body water distribution, segmental readings, and phase angle values.
+Body fat percentages are only one part of a complete body composition analysis.
+For body composition devices using Direct Segmental Multi Frequency-BIA technology (DSM-BIA), you can also measure and track other valuable indicators of your health like your visceral fat, body water distribution, segmental readings, and phase angle values.

 Although your body fat percentage can be a strong indicator of your overall health and current state of your body composition, the aforementioned outputs are equally useful metrics that can help predict or detect health issues.

 In this article, let’s go beyond the usual discussions on body fat and muscle mass when it comes to body composition.
-Embrace your inner Sherlock and read on to uncover one of the most valuable outputs provided by a huge chunk of today’s BIA devices — your Phase Angle (PhA).
+Read on for a in-depth explanation about your Phase Angle (PhA) – one of the most valuable, and misunderstood, health indicators provided by medical grade BIA devices.

 In his book The Water Secret: The Cellular Breakthrough to Look and Feel 10 Years Younger, celebrity dermatologist and skin care expert Dr. Howard Murad writes: